telerik/blazor-docs/getting-started/vs-code-integration/convert-project-wizard.md

 ### _Host.cshtml or index.html is malformed, doesn't exist, or doesn't contain a head element

+The Telerik Extension searches for the default main index file of the application in order to add the Telerik UI for Blazor CSS and JavaScript files in its `<head>` tag:

+* `wwwroot/index.html` for a WebAssembly Blazor app
+* `~/Pages/_Host.cshtml` for a Server-Side Blazor app using .NET 3.x or .NET 5
-The Telerik Extension searches for the default `_Host.cshtml` file in a Blazor Server-side app and `index.html` file in a Blazor WASM app in order to add the Telerik UI for Blazor CSS and JavaScript files in its `<head>` tag.
-If you have renamed or deleted the `_Host.cshtml`/`index.html` file, or removed its `<head>` tag, you will get the following error when trying to convert the project:
+* `~/Pages/_Layout.cshtml` for a Server-Side Blazor app using.NET 6

+If you have renamed or deleted the `_Host.cshtml`/`_Layout.cshtml`/`index.html` file, or removed its `<head>` tag, you will get the following error when trying to convert the project:

 ![Changed _Host.cshtml file](images/changed-host-example.png)

-To fix this, make sure you have the `_Host.cshtml`/`index.html` file with its default name and it contains a `<head>` tag.
+To fix this, make sure you have the `_Host.cshtml`/`_Layout.cshtml`/`index.html` file with its default name and it contains a `<head>` tag.

 ### Unable to locate services collection